dsjsantos/react-dj-simple-month-picker/README.md

 > Examples: "MMMM-Y" | "Y/MMM" | "M/Y" | ...

-Is a ampty or invalid mask where provided the default mask "MM/Y" will be used.
+Is a empty or invalid mask where provided the default mask "MM/Y" will be used.

 ##### @language